marcelokunze/awesome-typography/README.md

 List featuring a curated selection of contemporary typefaces and type foundries, organized by classification.

 All these fonts work well for modern interfaces and web design, and offer a way for your project to standout.
+Everyone is welcomed to [contribute](CONTRIBUTE.md).

 ## Contents